 - If you use canned beans and there’s salt already added, reduce the salt in this recipe to just a pinch.

 - If you choose garbanzo beans, remove the skin from the bean first.
 You can do this by pinching the bean between your thumb and index finger, and the skin will peel off.
-This helps to create a creamier texture when using garbanzo beans.
+This helps to create a creamier texture.

 Nutrition